christiancasey/zodiac-glossary/README.md

 Visit the new permanent address of the Zodiac Glossary: [zodiac.fly.dev](https://zodiac.fly.dev) to keep up with the latest features as they become available.

 An earlier prototype of the frontend is still accessible at its [github pages site](https://christiancasey.github.io/zodiac-routing/).
 This will become the front-facing interface for the fully-connected project.
-Note that the data shown here are only for demonstration purposes.
+Note that the data shown here are not truly dynamic.
+They are for development and demonstration purposes only.

 ## About ZODIAC